sotima/hass-kongo09-icons/README.md

 A: Probably related to cache.
 Try opening your instance in a incognito/private Window and see if your icon shows then.
 If yes, it's cache related.
 If not, spellcheck.

-Q: The icon looks like zoomed-in, I can only see the top left corner of it.
-What's going on?

-A: You might be on an older version of Home Assistant.
-The icons are in a viewbox of 42 x 42 and that's specified in the code so that Lovelace can size the icons properly.
-In the past there was no size specification and the icons used to be of size 24 x 24.
-I am too lazy right now to resize everything to make that work.
-Try to upgrade Home Assistant instead.

 Q: The icons look great, but what Lovelace card would you recommend to make use of them?

 A: Great question - I couldn't find one either that takes advantage of the Philips devices.
 So I used a `lovelace-button-card` to create one.
 You can find it here: https://community.home-assistant.io/t/lovelace-button-card/65981/4938?u=kongo09